BenjaminKobjolke/screenshot-cropper/README.md

 If text settings are provided, the application will look for locale files in the `input/locales` directory.
 Each locale file should be a JSON file named with the locale code (e.g., `en.json`, `de.json`) and contain a dictionary of texts with keys in the format "Text_1", "Text_2", etc.

+## PSD Processing

+The application can process PSD files in two ways:

+1. **Basic Processing**: Without Photoshop installed, PSD files will be opened and saved as PNG files without any text layer modifications.

+2. **Advanced Processing with Photoshop**: If Photoshop is installed and the photoshop-python-api package is available, the application can translate text layers in PSD files.

+### Text Layer Translation in PSD Files

+To enable text layer translation in PSD files:

+1. Name your text layers with the prefix `lang_` followed by the translation key.
+For example, a text layer named `lang_email` will be translated using the key "email" from the locale files.

+2. Ensure your locale files contain the corresponding translation keys.
+For example, if you have a text layer named `lang_email`, your locale files should contain an entry for "email" or "Text_email".

+Example:

+- Text layer named `lang_email`
+- English locale file (`en.json`): `{ "email": "Email Address" }`
+- German locale file (`de.json`): `{ "email": "E-Mail-Adresse" }`

+The application will generate separate output images for each locale, with the translated text in the appropriate language.

 Example locale file (`en.json`):

 ```json